geoserver/geoserver/doc/en/user/source/extensions/mongodb/index.rst

 MongoDB Data Store
 ==================

 This module provides support for MongoDB data store.
-This community module is build on top of `GeoTools MongoDB plugin
+This extension is build on top of `GeoTools MongoDB plugin
 <http://docs.geotools.org/latest/userguide/library/data/mongodb.html>`_.

 Installation
 ------------

 #.
-Download the ``mongodb`` community module for `your version of GeoServer <http://ares.opengeo.org/geoserver/>`_.
+Download the ``mongodb`` extension for `your version of GeoServer <http://ares.opengeo.org/geoserver/>`_.

 #.
 Unzip the archive into the WEB-INF/lib directory of the GeoServer installation.